jessicahattig/ParksApi.Solution/Notes.md

   }
     ```
     </details>
-3. Create a new folder, `Auth` and create the `ApplicationDbContext` class under Auth folder using the following git commands and add below code.
+3. Create a new folder, `Auth` and create the `ApplicationDbContext` class under Auth folder using the following Git commands and add below code.
 We will add all the classes related to authentication under the Auth folder in the next following steps.
     -`$ cd ParksApi`
     -`$ git mkdir Auth`
     -`$ cd Auth`